usama-bit137/symmetron-ss/README.md

 # symmetron-ss
-Code to solve symmetron equation in the presence of spherically-symmetric matter-distributions.
+Code to solve symmetron equation in the presence of spherically-symmetric matter-distributions using Heaviside-step functions.